 “Previously, Motorola has gone on record and stated that it will license its TETRA [intellectual property rights] in the U.S. after it becomes a TIA/U.S. standard, and will do so in a fair and reasonable manner according to the policies set forth by the TIA/U.S. organization,” Motorola said in a statement prepared for Urgent Communications.
 The company has declined to comment beyond that.

 However, many in the industry say TETRA will never become a TIA standard because doing so would be a redundant exercise, as TETRA already is a mature ETSI standard.
 It should be noted that ETSI standards aren't barred from the U.S. For instance, both GSM and WCDMA are ETSI standards that are used heavily in the U.S.

 Nevertheless, the TETRA Association last year created a new North America Working Group responsible for “identifying the processes and working with the appropriate organizations required to facilitate the availability of TETRA technology in the United States,” according to the association.
 The association did so in response to inquires about the technology from the UTC and the American Petroleum Institute (API), which represents 400 companies involved in the petroleum and natural gas institutes.

-Lyon said the issue is becoming more important for utility companies, as the sector as a whole moves towardand interconnected data networks.
-“We want to have something that's digital, an open standard, has many manufacturers and that can lead to ,” she said.
+Lyon said the issue is becoming more important for utility companies, as the sector as a whole moves toward smart grids and interconnected data networks.
+“We want to have something that's digital, an open standard, has many manufacturers and that can lead to interoperability,” she said.

 Despite the fact that UTC and API represent hundreds of companies, they still don't have the economic power to pressure Motorola to change its TETRA licensing position, Lyon said.